-To test the XQD cards I use the Sony XQD USB Adapter.
+To test the XQD cards, I use the Sony XQD USB Adapter.

 Best Memory Cards Nikon D850 | Bottom Line

-In term of SD cards, you still need to buy the best and fastest card possible.
-The fastest sd cards (uhs-II) are almost always the Sandisk Extreme Pro or Lexar 2000x.
-I recommend you use UHS-II cards or XQD cards in the Nikon D850 to get the best performance out of your camera.
+In terms of SD cards, you still need to buy the best and fastest card possible.
+The fastest SD cards (UHS-II) are almost always the Sandisk Extreme Pro or Lexar 2000x, but Toshiba, Delkin, and Sony UHS-II cards are also a great buy for the Nikon D850.